grkisho/password-generator/README.md

 Create strong passwords with Password Generator

-Generate random unique passwords with number of characters you want
+Generate random unique passwords with number of character length you want